-Metro Detroit’s snow season way down
+Metro Detroit’s snow season way down from 2014

 What a difference a year can make.